 Why The World of Hyatt Credit Card annual free night is growing on me

-Historically I would have said the IHG free night is hands down worth more, given that it’s redeemable at even IHG’s best hotels, while the Hyatt certificate has category caps.
-However, my opinion on this is starting to change.
+Historically I would have said the IHG free night is hands down worth more, given that it’s redeemable at so many more properties.
+However, my opinion on this has changed.
 As a World of Hyatt Globalist member, there are now some significant advantages to this certificate, including that as of 2018 you receive elite credit for stays booked with this certificate, which you didn’t previously.

 On top of that, Globalist members receive suite upgrades even on free night stays, complimentary breakfast, and waived resort fees and parking on award stays.